 General transfer balance cap limit

-The current limit in the 2024/25 financial year is $1.9 million.
-This is the maximum amount that can be transitioned from the accumulation phase to retirement phase.
+As of the 2025/26 financial year, the general transfer balance cap is $2 million (increased from $1.9 last financial year).
+This is the maximum amount that can be transferred from accumulation into the retirement phase.

 Example